Probabilistic distances-based hallucination detection in LLMs with RAG: Ablation study

 \subsection{Do we need to consider head-level embeddings?}

 To evaluate the necessity of fine-grained head selection, we compared our head-level MMD approach against a layer-level variant.
 For fair comparison, we adapted the selection procedure from Algorithm~\ref{alg:head-selection-and-prediction} to identify optimal layers using the same training data.
-Results in Table~\ref{tab:granularity} reveal that head-wise embeddings consistently outperform or performs on par with layer-wise ones, achieving higher ROC-AUC in 7 of 8 cases.
+Results in Table~\ref{tab:granularity} reveal that head-wise embeddings consistently outperform or performs on par with layer-wise ones, achieving higher ROC-AUC in the vast majority of cases.

-The advantage is most obvious on the CoQA dataset, where head-level MMD exceeds layer-level performance by over 0.2 ROC-AUC for both Llama-2-7B and Mistral-7B.
+The advantage is most obvious on the SQuAD dataset, where head-level MMD exceeds layer-level performance by over 0.2 ROC-AUC for Llama-2-7B and 0.1 for Mistral-7B.
 This demonstrates that head-specific embeddings better preserve factuality signals, while layer aggregation appears to dilute discriminative information.

-We further evaluated kernel training on layer-wise embeddings (Table~\ref{tab:kernels_layers}).
-While this approach achieves comparable performance to head-wise embeddings for Mistral-7B, the head-level method maintains a consistent advantage for Llama-2-7B.
-Crucially, head-level embeddings demonstrate universal effectiveness across both architectures, proving more reliable for hallucination detection regardless of model-specific characteristics.